Gun lobbyists plan media push after Newtown massacre

 Inside and outside the NRA, an organization with powerful ties to politicians in Washington, expectations are the group will offer condolences and condemn the killings but offer little in the way of compromise over gun laws.

 The group kept largely quiet in the first days after the Connecticut shooting, citing “common decency” and the need to allow time for mourning, prayer and a full investigation of the facts.
-It broke its silence on Tuesday to say it wanted to contribute meaningfully to prevent another massacre and announced its plans for the news conference on Friday.
+It broke its silence on Tuesday to say it wanted to contribute meaningfully to prevent another massacre and announced its plans for the Friday news conference.

 “They will talk about how terrible the violence is, about helping the victims, about violence in society,” said Robert Spitzer, a professor at the State University of New York at Cortland and author of “The Politics of Gun Control.”